acaengine/docs/developer-guide/user-interfaces/settings.json.md

 }
 ```

-The default composer config is setup for simple local development, if you require your app to work in conjunction with a local [ACAEngine instance](../getting-started.md) then the `domain` setting will have to match the corresponding domain listing in the admin panel of the instance \(Backoffice\).
+The default composer config is setup for simple local development, if you require your app to work in conjunction with a local [Engine instance](../getting-started.md) then the `domain` setting will have to match the corresponding domain listing in the admin panel of the instance \(Backoffice\).

 For example: